A notebook for fiction writers and aspiring novelists. An editor’s perspective.

 who are suspicious of his alibi.
 Bobby suspects Peter Dumas

-is the killer but the detectives don’t share that assumption.
-THURS AM
+to be the killer but the detectives don’t share that assumption.

 Two weeks before Dumas pointed a gun at Elliot…